Web-Dev-Collaborative/UsefulResourceRepo2.0/_COURSES/curriculum/challenges/italian/10-coding-interview-prep/project-euler/problem-457-a-polynomial-modulo-the-square-of-a-prime.md

 ---
 id: 5900f5361000cf542c510048
-title: 'Problem 457: A polynomial modulo the square of a prime'
+title: "Problem 457: A polynomial modulo the square of a prime"
 challengeType: 5
 forumTopicId: 302131
 dashedName: problem-457-a-polynomial-modulo-the-square-of-a-prime